-- (a) Woodworking glues vary greatly in water resistance.
-In addition to the characteristics of the glue, the water resistance of the joint will vary according to the quality of the gluing and the effectiveness of the protective coatings. - (b) Animal glues are characterized by high strength, low water resistance, and quick jellying.
-The high grades jellify the quickest and are slightly more resistant to moisture than the lower grades.
+- (a) None of the glues used in woodworking are "waterproof."
+Glue joints vary in water resistance according to the kind of glue, the kind of wood, the manner of gluing, and the efficiency of protective coatings. - (b) Animal glues are characterized by high strength, low water resistance, quick jellying.
+The high grades jellify the quickest and are the most water resistant.

-The characteristics of various glues are described in greater detail in Technical Note 207.
+1The characteristics of various glues are described in detail in Technical Note No. 207 street and other same